-This feature is only available annual plans.
+This feature is only available on Publish plans billed annually.

 To learn how to change your plan click here.